Sunfire (series): Titles and summaries

 Her brave heart is torn between two worlds.

 Ever since Cassie was captured by the Indians at the age of 4 she has loved her Iroquois family.
 At 15 she can shoot and ride as well as any warrior.
-Then her world is destroyed and she is driven from the only home she knows and she must search to find where she truly belongs.
+Then her world is destroyed when passion drives her from the only home she knows.
+Where does Cassie truly belong?
+In the arms of the handsome and adventurous fur trapper Joshua, or in the town where she was born, with Ben who mistrusts her Indian spirit?